-For more information about editing filter attribute values in the Filter Details window, see Editing and validating Snort rule attributes and the Snort to Digital Vaccine conversion table.
+For more information about editing filter attribute values in the Filter Details window, see Editing and validating Snort rule attributes on page 62 and the Snort to Digital Vaccine conversion table on page 56.
 You can also refer to the DV Converter online help for more details.